anasselhoud/anasselhoud/README.md

 ### Welcome 👋

-Work now: Artificial Intelligence Engineer & PhD Candidate.
+Work now: AI Engineer, Data Scientist.

 💻 I am a AI Scientist, PhD Candidate at Faurecia in partnership with FEMTO-ST Institute in France.